RAMTEJPASELA/Three-Phase-ZSI-Simple-Boost-PWM/README.md

 - 📧 [ramtejpasela@gmail.com](mailto:ramtejpasela@gmail.com)
 - 🔗 [LinkedIn](https://www.linkedin.com/in/paselaramtej)

-_Thanks to Dr. N. Kumaresan (NIT Tiruchirappalli), his PhD and M.Tech students, and all colleagues for their guidance and support._
+_Thanks to Dr. N. Kumaresan Sir (NIT Tiruchirappalli), his PhD and M.Tech students, and all colleagues for their guidance and support._